netz98/n98-magerun2/readme.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Dumps your database and excludes some tables.
-This is useful for development or staging environments where you may to provision a restricted database.
+This is useful for development or staging environments where you may want to provision a restricted database.

 Separate each table to strip by a space.
 You can use wildcards like * and ? in the table names to strip multiple tables.